BUILDS-/liquidtile/doc/liquidserial/README.md

 | DATA | The datagram to be sent!                         | LEN bytes      |       |
 | EOP  | End of packet                                    | 1              | 0xF2  |

-There are a few ways to synchronize once a packet has started:
+There are two ways to end a packet:

-1) Send enough bytes that you are sure you have exceeded LEN and then send an EOP.
+1. Send LEN bytes in the data section followed by the EOP byte.
-2) Wait for a transmission timeout to occur
+2. Wait for a transmission timeout to occur.
+This has yet to be specified, but will likely be around 10ms.

 ### Data format